 Do You Have Any of These Mosquito Sources?

-Aedes mosquitoes are aggressive biters that thrive in our cities.
-These are not your common Southern house mosquitoes (brown in color).
+Aedes (pronounced "aid-dees") mosquitoes are aggressive black-and-white insects that thrive in our cities.
+They have been called "ankle biters" due to their behavior of biting people near the feet.
+These are not your common Southern house mosquitoes, which are light brown in color.

 What's the big deal about Aedes mosquitoes?